legumeinfo/pandagma/README.md

 * Calculate consensus order of the pangenes, based on whole-chromosome multiple alignments of ordered panIDs
 * Calculate and report statistics

-Alignments and trees can also be calculated with these optional steps:
+Optionally, alignments and trees can also be calculated.
-* align
-* model_and_trim
-* calc_trees
-* xfr_aligns_trees

-The gene family workflow (pandagma-fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an optional "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest, and can filter using synonymous-distance (Ks) parameters calculated from the data and thresholds provided by the user.
+The gene family workflow (pandagma-fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an optional "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
+The workflow can also filter using synonymous-distance (Ks) parameters calculated from the data and thresholds provided by the user.
 * Add positional information to the gene IDs
 * Find gene homologies among pairs of annotation sets, using mmseqs2
 * Filter by synteny (DAGChainer)
-*   Additional filter options -- either or both can be used:
+* Filter by additional criteria (either or both can be used):
-*     - by a list of provided "quotas", with whole-genome duplication counts per species.
+   - by a list of provided "quotas", with whole-genome duplication counts per species.
-*     - by Ks peak values, calculated by the ks_calc step
+   - by Ks peak values, calculated by the ks_calc step
 * Cluster (mcl)
 * Add back the genes that were excluded to this point
 * Add "extra" annotation sets by homology